Dupont State Recreational Forest

 North Side Parking Areas

 From the intersection above, turn left on US 64 East and drive 3.7 miles.
 Turn right on Crab Creek Road.
 Drive 4.3 miles and turn right on Dupont Road.
-Go 3.1 miles to the parking area on the right.
+Go 3.1 miles to the newly-expanded parking area on the right.
 (The road changes to Staton Road along the way.
 It will climb and then begin a long downhill, at the bottom of which is the bridge over the Little River.
 The parking area is on the right just before the bridge.
 A new footbridge is available to reach the Triple Falls trail without having to cross the road bridge.)

 Continue past the Hooker Falls parking area (above) about 1 mile to this parking area on the left.
 This parking area provides restrooms, a visitor center (under construction), and the easiest access to the center of the forest including High Falls, Triple Falls, Bridal Veil Falls, and several lakes.

 Guion Farm Parking Area